StevenBlack/vocab/million-dollar-words.md

 ### Promethean
 Daringly original; innovative and creative.
 In Greek mythology, Prometheus got in big trouble for stealing fire from Mount Olympus and giving it to mankind.

+### Promethean Gap
+Technology is outpacing wisdom; we're changing the world faster than we can adapt to it.
+Lagging ever more behind accelerating progress, we're increasingly unable to foresee the effects of what we create.
+We're amassing the power of gods, yet we remain apes.

 ### propinquity